Ralph Grasso: Career

 While in the Navy Grasso made an appearance on the "Ed Sullivan show.
 He became friends with a singer named Randy Sparks and was talked into moving to Los Angeles in 1958.
 In Los Angeles Grasson became friends with Hugo Montenegro and the two wrote a film score.

 Beginning in the 1950s Grasso worked on movie scores, television shows and as a session musician for Frank Sinatra and other artists.
-During his career he appeared regularly on the "The Glen Campbell Goodtime Hour," and "The Jonathan Winters Show".
+During his career he appeared regularly on "The Glen Campbell Goodtime Hour," and "The Jonathan Winters Show".
 He also did work for artists Jimmie Rodgers and Ella Fitzgerald and he did film scores for Elvis Presley's films.
 Grasso also performed for US Presidents: Dwight D. Eisenhower, Nixon, Gerald Ford, Jimmy Carter and Ronald Reagan.
 He also performed for Vice President Walter Mondale and Queen Elizabeth The Queen Mother.

 In 1974 he started a company called Seagull Publishing in Los Angeles.